BANGAUTOGLASS

 Whether your Audi S5 rear glass replacement is covered depends on your specific policy.
 Comprehensive coverage typically includes glass damage from events like vandalism, road debris, and weather-related incidents.
 Damage from a rear-end collision may fall under collision coverage instead, and deductible amounts vary widely between policies and individual plans.

-If you haven't started the insurance process yet, Bang AutoGlass can assist you in understanding how to move forward with your claim — though the claim itself is filed by you, the policyholder, with your carrier.
+If you haven't started the insurance process yet, Bang AutoGlass can assist you in understanding how to move forward with your claim.
 It's worth checking your policy details before assuming you're out of pocket, because rear glass replacement is one of the more commonly covered claims under comprehensive policies.

 What Affects the Cost of Audi S5 Rear Glass Replacement